adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 description: CSS preprocessors have obvious advantages but they also come with a host of problems.
 Learn about these to avoid pain for you and your team.
 ---

-CSS preprocessors have many benefits because they provide features that plain old CSS doesn't, such as variables, nesting, partials, mixins, inheritance and operators.
-However, CSS processors have several *disadvantages* which I discuss here for your consideration:
+The benefits of CSS preprocessors are well lauded in our industry.
+But, like all technology at our disposal, they come with trade-offs that we should consider before accepting the added complexity they bring.

 ## 1. Debugging is harder

-Due to having a compilation step, the browser is not interpreting the source files, meaning the CSS line numbers are now irrelevant when trying to debug.
-This makes debugging a lot harder.
+Preprocessors have a compilation step, meaning that CSS line numbers are irrelevant when trying to debug our code.

 > &ldquo;Debugging is twice as hard as programming&rdquo;
 > <br>&mdash; <cite>Brian Kernighan</cite>

-[Source maps](http://thesassway.com/intermediate/using-source-maps-with-sass) provide one solution but this requires setup and only works in a limited set of *modern* browsers.
-Developers who care about users also test in *older* browsers.
+[Source maps](http://thesassway.com/intermediate/using-source-maps-with-sass) provide a solution they require setup and they only work in a limited set of *modern* browsers.
+Quite often bugs crop up in *old* browsers.

-Alternatively, you can hunt down styles via abstract portions of rules, which is horrid.
-Brian Kernighan said "debugging is twice as hard as programming" and it's our duty to ensure this is as easy as possible.
+Without source maps, we can search for a group of rules in the hope that we find what we're looking for.
+But all in all, this becomes very painful indeed.

-## 2. Compilation time slows down development
+## 2. Compilation slows down development

-Compilation can be quick but it can also be slow, *very* slow.
-I have frequently found myself *saving* and *refreshing* before compilation time finishes&mdash;even using CLI tooling on the latest Macbook Pro. *Your* mileage may vary.
+Compilation times can be *painfully* slow, even when using the fastest techniques on a cutting edge machine.
+You know that feeling you get when you refresh and don't see any changes.
+That.

 ## 3. Performance is compromised

-[Source file size can be deceiving](http://jaketrent.com/post/cons-css-preprocessors/) because the generated CSS is likely to be significantly larger than the source file, potentially causing [performance problems](http://blog.millermedeiros.com/the-problem-with-css-pre-processors/).
-Ultimately, what is generated is out of your control and *some* responsibility is handed over to your chosen CSS preprocessor.
+Source files may be small, but the [generated CSS could be huge](http://jaketrent.com/post/cons-css-preprocessors/).
+And it's the generated CSS that counts toward the user experience.
+We must be aware that in using a CSS preprocessor, we're handing over some control.

-## 4. Maintainence
+## 4. Maintainence and overengineering

-Maintainability can sometimes be compromised.
-As an example, I have seen `@brandRed` (instead of `#ff0000`) sprinkled across various CSS files which isn't really advantageous.
-If the colour changes to something that isn't a red, then you have to do a *search and replace* anyway (which by the way isn't exactly difficult).
+It's common to find a `red` variable for example.
+But this is of little value in terms of maintainability.
+If the colour changes, then we need to update the name and the value, making the abstraction pointless.
+And, many problems are solveable with *search and replace* anyway.

-## 5. Tooling can constrain developer choice
+## 5. Tooling and developer convenience

+CSS preprocessors require extra tooling.
+Firstly, developers shouldn't be forced to use a particular editor just to be able to use tooling.
+That's the tail wagging the dog.

-Extra tooling (CLI, GUI, plugins) is required.
-Developers shouldn't be *too* constrained in their choice of development setups and with every tool added, there is something that needs setting up, working with, upgrading and maintaining which increases the chance of issues.
+Secondly, extra stuff adds complexity, which needs working with, understanding, upgrading and maintaining all of which increases cost and the chance of issues.

-CSS linters and text editor highlighting (CLI or plugins) are commonly available.
-CSS preprocessors are not *as* readily available.
-If they *are* available, they need setting up (and the rules need sharing with other developers easily).

-If they aren't available then your remaining options are to either, find another editor or forget about linting, either way, not ideal.

 ## 6. Saving generated files (or not)

-Whilst I firmly believe that you *shouldn't* save generated files to source control, I (and I am not the only one to) have experienced opinions to the [contrary](http://stackoverflow.com/questions/13185170/using-less-and-version-control-should-generated-css-be-included-in-a-repo) and in this case prepare for  [Concenus Driven Development](http://www.nczonline.net/blog/2015/04/14/consensus-driven-development/).
+Should we save the generated files or not?
+[We don't agree on the answer to this question](http://stackoverflow.com/questions/13185170/using-less-and-version-control-should-generated-css-be-included-in-a-repo).
+In this case we must prepare ourselves for [Concensus Driven Development](http://www.nczonline.net/blog/2015/04/14/consensus-driven-development/).

-## 7. Onboarding and recruitment is harder
+## 7. Capability and understanding

-Candidates that *don't* have knowledge of CSS preprocessors (or the workflows around them) become more costly when onboarding.
-If you really want someone that has suitable knowledge then the pool of candidates is reduced.
-Whilst it's not a steep learning curve, and more developers are aquiring these skills, it's still something you might want to consider.
+CSS preprocessors and the workflows around them have become widespread.
+But due to their complexity there is still a knowledge gap, even if we're talking about a lack of understanding of the trade-offs.

+Is it a massive deal?
+No. Is it worth considering.
+That's up to you.

-## But what about variables, mixins, and nesting?
+## But what about variables, mixins, and nesting etc?

+A solid approach to writing [maintainable CSS](http://maintainablecss.com) solves most problems.

-**Variables** can be achieved by using comma-delimited CSS selectors, as follows:
+We can mimick *variables* and *mixins* by using comma-delimited CSS selectors:

 	selector,
 	anotherSelector {
-	    color: red;
+	  /* common rules */
 	}

-**Mixins** can be achieved the same way, by using comma-delimited CSS selectors, as follows:

-	selector,
-	anotherSelector {
-	    border-radius: 3px;
-	    -webkit-border-radius: 3px;
-	}

-**Nesting** can't quite be achieved.
-However, that's not so bad because nesting can cause performance problems and is ill-advised for most situations.
-Instead, [use a convention](http://maintainablecss.com) that groups module components together:

-	.someModule {}

-	.someModule-someComponent {}

-	.someModule-someOtherComponent {}
+We can nest in CSS but it's not completely DRY and it can cause performance issues.
+Instead, [use a convention](http://maintainablecss.com/chapters/conventions/).

 ## Summary

-Whilst CSS preprocessors have several advantages, they also have several disadvantages.
-Only you can decide the trade-offs you're willing to make for your situation&mdash;I simply urge you to make sure that the decision is a *conscious* one.
+It's *easy* to add a CSS preprocessor to the tech stack.
+But, it's not easy to remove it down the line, should we so choose.
+It's our responsibility to consider deeply the impact they have on our work flow before making the *easy* decision to install one.